Delta Flight Delay Compensation: Guide to Claims & Refunds 2025

 These benefits often kick in after shorter delays than airline compensation and can cover more expenses.

-For example, if you booked your flight with The Platinum Card® from American Express or the Chase Sapphire Reserve®, you might receive compensation of up to $500 per ticket if you’re delayed 6 hours or more.
+For example, if you booked your flight with the American Express Platinum Card® or the Chase Sapphire Reserve®, you might receive compensation of up to $500 per ticket if you’re delayed 6 hours or more.

 Rewards Rate

-• 5x points on directly booked flights and hotels booked through American Express Travel (up to $500,000)
+• 5x points on prepaid hotels booked with American Express Travel®

 Welcome Offer